jmsantander/i3webviewer/README.md

 * charge
 * time

+The pulses file is then placed in the <tt>./xyz/pulses4viz/</tt> folder.

-Additionally, each event should have an associated "particle" with parameters from MC truth or reco.
-Particles are written as JSON files with the following format, with angles in radians, and positions in meters.
+The "particle" file should contain directional and time parameters for the event from MC truth or a reco.
+Particle files are written as JSON files with the following format, with angles in radians, and positions in meters.

 <pre>
  {